ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 By using environments, we can control when the deployment is triggered.
 This will allow us to deploy the changes only when we are ready to do so.

+We could perhaps look into creating a staging environment for testing purposes, and a production environment for deploying the application to AWS.